Menu

 World’s Deadliest Snakes

-When discussing lists of the world’s deadliest snakes, most people use just one criterion and do not to take into account other significant factors.
+When discussing lists of the world’s deadliest snakes, most people use just one criterion and do not take into account other significant factors.
 As a result, many Top 10 lists tend to be inaccurate or, at the very least, skewed.
 These lists are usually based solely on the toxicity of snake venoms; however, there are also people who focus their "deadliest snakes" lists on snake bites deaths in the countries in which they live or study, or perhaps are just fond of.

 Taking the most significant factors into account, we have created a more relevant, and hopefully more objective, list of the world’s most deadly snakes.
 The list was compiled using our International Danger Quotient method.
 The quotient is based on 6 critical factors relative to the other snakes on the list.
 In each category a maximum of 5 points is awarded and so, the higher the number the bigger or worse that factor is relative to the other snakes on the list.